realtota/osticket-prereqs/README.md

 <h2>Installation Steps</h2>

-   >**Note**: Make sure to have already created a Azure account as well as have a subscrition
+   >**Note**: Make sure to have already created a Azure account as well as have a subscription

 Start at the Azure services homepage, and click on the "Virtual machines" icon which is pointed out in the image below.